Study Partners Employment

 STEP 7: TRAINING AND EVALUATION

-Each Study Partners’ staff member is required to attend a minimum of 12 paid hours of training each semester to help complete tutor and/or desk worker certification.
-Each new employee is also required to shadow other staff members in an effort to help them hone their craft.
+During Fall and Spring semesters, each Study Partners’ staff member is required to attend a minimum of 12 paid hours of training to help complete tutor and/or desk worker certification.
+Each new employee is also required to attend a new tutor and/or desk worker orientation as well as to shadow other staff members in an effort to help them improve their skill set.
 Additionally, tutors and desk workers are periodically observed during their work hours to provide opportunity for growth and development and to help improve performance.
+Please note that over the summer, staff training is offered on an at-needed basis.

 STEP 8: WORK SCHEDULE TO BE SET